Car Accidents and Neurological Issues

 Neurological issues may also often difficult to diagnose.
 The symptoms of neurological issues are the same types of symptoms seen with a number of other injuries.
 Doctors will typically have to run several tests before determining that a neurological problem is present.
 This can cause problems with the statute of limitations on Illinois personal injury claims, which is two years.

-If you have been injured and are now suffering from neurological issues, contact us or call us at (312) 766-1000.
-We offer free initial consultations, so call today and we will start reviewing your case.
+If you have been injured and are now suffering from neurological issues, contact us or call us at (312) 766-1000 or email at firstname.lastname@example.org We offer free initial consultations, so call today and we will start reviewing your case.